5/5/2025

 speaker

 We were very encouraged by the information that we recently released and published regarding the therapeutic dosing.
-And, you know, I just remind you that obviously with the 40 and 80 milligrams of Ingresa, we start dosing at a therapeutic dose level and continue throughout the patient's period of time on the medicine.
+And I just remind you that, obviously, with the 40 and 80 milligrams of Ingresa, we start dosing at a therapeutic dose level and continue throughout the patient's period of time on the medicine.
 And so from that point of view, I think, as Eric alluded to in his prepared remarks as well, I think we have a very high confidence level in the value that Ingresa can bring to patients.
-You know, it's as we said, highly effective, including in the data that we recently published on long term data in more elderly population as well, uniquely selective in terms of its VMAT2 inhibition.
+You know, it's, as we said, highly effective, including in the data that we recently published on long-term data in more elderly population as well, uniquely selective in terms of its VMAT2 inhibition.
 And we have the broader set of data that we believe in patient populations that can experience value.
 And so we're focused on that and continuing to educate around that.

 speaker

-The only thing I would add just to piggyback here is that the majority of patients that we see starting on Ingresa have been and continue to be newly diagnosed and newly treated.
-There isn't a lot of switching that happens in the VMAT2 market.
-And, you know, we haven't seen that dynamically change that much over time.
-So, you know, we continue to make progress with diagnosis and motivating treatment.
-But for the most part, the patients that are starting Ingresa are getting started on the VMAT2 for the first time.
+Yeah, the only other thing that I would add The only thing I would add, just to piggyback here, is that the majority of patients that we see starting on Ingresa have been and continue to be newly diagnosed and newly treated.
+There isn't a lot of switching that happens in the VMAT2 market, and we haven't seen that dynamic really change that much over time.
+You know, we continue to make progress with diagnosis and motivating treatment, but for the most part, the patients that are starting IGREZA are getting started on the DMAT2 for the first time.

 speaker